iTwin/platform-api-documentation/apis/overview/authorization.md

 ### Authorization Code Flow with Proof Key for Code Exchange (PKCE)

-In order to mitigate these issue, OAuth 2.0 provides an option for Proof Key for Code Exchange (PKCE) by OAuth Public Clients (see OAuth 2.0 [RFC 7636](https://tools.ietf.org/html/rfc7636)).
+In order to mitigate issues outlined in [previous section](#authorize-single-page-applications-spa-and-desktopmobile-applications-native), OAuth 2.0 provides an option for Proof Key for Code Exchange (PKCE) by OAuth Public Clients (see OAuth 2.0 [RFC 7636](https://tools.ietf.org/html/rfc7636)).
 PKCE allows the calling application to dynamically generate a random, one -time key called a &quot;code verifier&quot;.
 Additionally, the calling app creates a transform of the &quot;code verifier&quot; called the &quot;code challenge&quot; and sends it to the authorization server when obtaining an authorization code.
 The authorization code obtained is then sent to the token endpoint with the &quot;code verifier &quot;and the server compares it with the previously received request code so that it can perform the proof of the &quot;code verifier&quot; by the client application.
 This provides a mitigation as the &quot;code verifier&quot; would be unknown to the attacker and cannot be intercepted as it is sent over TLS.

 These are the steps for executing the Authorization Code flow with PKCE.
 Note these steps are very similar to the standard Authorization Code flow with the following additions: